Cosmological Mass of the Photon and Dark Energy as its Bose-Einstein Condensate in de Sitter Space: Cosmic Microwave Background

 Furthermore, $m_g$-photons in the ordinary vapor phase do not need to condense directly into the $g$-BEC.
 Rather, they may maintain that equilibrium via interactions with other particles, such as absorption, emission or scattering by electrons and protons, or even neutrinos.
 In fact, it is generally possible to investigate electro-weak processes including a massive photon propagator.\cite{Mandl, Liang, Ruegg, Heeck, Reece, Nieto} Such calculations are quite involved, however, even to low perturbative orders.

 Although I may not enter into any such technical issues at this time, let me at least note yet another `curious coincidence.'
 The low-energy elastic scattering of photons by free electrons results in Thomson cross section, proportional to the square of the classical radius of the electron, $r_0 = e^2 / m_e c^2 \simeq 2.818 fm$.
 In value, that is remarkably close to the average distance between photons in the $g$-BEC, which is given in \Eq{averagedistance} as $d_g \simeq 7.5 fm$.
-For all we know, the electron charge, $e$, that enters $r_0$ is unrelated to the fundamental constants $h, c, G, \Lambda$ that enter $d_g$, and yet $r_0 \sim d_g$.
+For all that is currently known (but see Postscript, \Secref{Postscript}) the electron charge, $e$, that enters $r_0$ seems unrelated to the fundamental constants $h, c, G, \Lambda$ that enter $d_g$, and yet $r_0 \sim d_g$.
 Somehow the $fm$-scale seems to be the microscopic length of convergence not only of classical and quantum electromagnetic and nuclear interactions, but also of $g$-BEC interactions derived from a cosmological horizon.\cite{RescaPhoton}

 In any case, relative corrections derived from a photon mass, $m_g$, to QFT scattering cross sections in non-relativistic limits are at most of the order of $m_g / m_e \sim 3 \mathrm{x} 10^{-39}$.
 Such relative corrections to atomic spectral lines up to the UV/X-ray range become at most of the order of $\alpha^{-2} m_g / m_e \sim 5 \mathrm{x} 10^{-35}$.
 Any such corrections appear too small to be directly observable at present.